Search for a Policy

 Organizational Responsibility

-Student organizations (defined in the “Recognition of Student Organization” section of the policy “Student Organizations and Governance Bodies”), including fraternities and sororities (defined in the policy “Sororities and Fraternities”), are subject to the same conduct standards as individual students.
+Student organizations (defined in the “Recognition of Student Organizations” section of the policy “Student Organizations and Governance Bodies”), including fraternities and sororities (defined in the policy “Fraternities and Sororities”), are subject to the same conduct standards as individual students.

 An organization may be held responsible for a violation of University policy or rule when: